Call:1-800-233-3497

 The Hotline is set up for the use of all individuals to report fraud, waste, abuse, or wrongdoing by calling, writing, or using the new online form.

-The Office of the Inspector General at the U.S. Nuclear Regulatory Commission, Washington, D.C.
-The Hotline is answered by well-trained Hotline operators who are skilled at obtaining information about fraud, waste, or abuse.
+The Office of the Inspector General for the U.S. Nuclear Regulatory Commission and the Defense Nuclear Facilities Safety Board operates the Hotline.
+The Hotline is answered by well-trained operators who are skilled at obtaining information about fraud, waste, abuse, or mismanagement.

-As soon as possible after you believe a reportable incident has occurred.
-Disclosure should be made as soon as possible so every detail can be recalled, reported, and delivered to the appropriate individual for action.
+Call the Hotline with your disclosure as soon as possible after you believe a reportable incident has occurred.
+That is the best way to ensure every detail can be recalled, reported, and delivered to the appropriate individual for action.

 Every caller to the Hotline is considered a valuable source of vital information to help combat fraud, waste, or abuse.